DevsOnFlutter/draggable_home/README.md

 **DraggableHome** requires you to provide `title`, `headerWidget` and `body`:
 * `title` widget is basically for title in AppBar.
 For no title in appbar, simply put an empty Contnainer.
 * `headerWidget` is the expanded widget  just above body when not fully expanded.
 * `body` is in the form of Column which requires list of widget or a widget.
-Do not add any verically scrollable widge or you may just disable the scrollable
+Do not add any verically scrollable widge or you may just disable the scroll.
 ```dart
   physics: const NeverScrollableScrollPhysics()
 ```